dot. by aurelia vitals

 CONTEXT

-I worked with Aurelia Vitals, a health-tech startup, to help design a mobile app that pairs with their wearable sensor—an earring backing that collects vital signs and is typically worn overnight.
-The goal is to translate that data into more accurate and personalized insights.
-While the sensor is still in development, the team hopes the full system (sensor + app) will eventually be FDA-cleared for use as birth control.
+I worked with the team at Aurelia Vitals, a health-tech startup, to design a companion mobile app that pairs with their wearable sensor—an earring backing that tracks vitals overnight.
+The app is meant to translate sensor data into clear, personalized insights.

 PROBLEM